grapa-dev/grapa/maintainers/DEVELOPMENT/CURRENT_STATUS.md

 ### ✅ **Achieved**
 - All comparison operators working correctly for all data structure types
 - Exception handling fully functional with proper variable binding
-- Control flow working in all contexts
+- **Control flow working in all contexts with proper propagation and enhanced error collection**
 - Vector operations complete and documented
 - Unicode support across all string operations
 - Advanced language features implemented and functional